mar10/nutree/docs/sphinx/ug_serialize.rst

 The result will be written as a compact list of (parent-index, data) tuples. |br|
 The parent index starts with #1, since #0 is reserved for the system root node. |br|
-Note how the 2nd occurence of 'a11' only stores the index of the first instance::
+Note how the 2nd occurrence of 'a11' only stores the index of the first instance::

     {